 Penalty: a fine of $5 000.

+[Regulation 89 amended: Gazette 27 Jun 2019 p.
+2419.]

 Subdivision 3 — General provisions relating to property operators

 90. Cattle or buffalo not to be delivered to property without relevant PIC

 The operator of a property must not cause or permit an animal to be moved to the property unless the operator is the registered owner of a relevant PIC for the property.